3lvir4/aoc2023/README.md

 - Learnt the existence of `&Regex.scan/3`
 - Wasn't enough pragmatic at first trying to detect a symbol by using regex lol
 - `&Regex.scan/3` is bonkers

+Day 4: Almost though I would need to use some advanced struct on the 2nd part but it turned out as easy as the 1st part.